Kamelot: 2015–2019: Haven, The Shadow Theory and line-up changes

 On January 25, 2018, Kamelot announced their twelfth studio album, The Shadow Theory.
 It was released on April 6, 2018.
 Lauren Hart and Jennifer Haben appear as guests on the album.
-The album entered the Billboard Hard Rock Charts at number 2 and peaked the Amazon Hard Rock & Metal Charts at #1.
+The album entered the Billboard Hard Rock Chart at number two and peaked the Amazon Hard Rock & Metal Chart at number one.
 Three music videos were released for The Shadow Theory: "Phantom Divine (Shadow Empire)", "Amnesiac" and "MindFall Remedy".
 Kamelot announced that longtime member Casey Grillo had departed from the band on February 5, 2018 to "pursue other musical and touring opportunities" and to focus on his drumhead company.
 On the same day, Firewind drummer Johan Nunez was announced as the replacement drummer.

 After the release of the new album, the band began The Shadow Tour to promote the album, starting in North America with Delain and Battle Beast as opening acts.
 After only two performances, the band announced that Johan Nunez would be stepping away due to injury and that Alex Landenburg would be his live replacement.
 Over the summer, they performed at European festivals.
 They toured Europe as headliners with support from Leaves' Eyes, Visions of Atlantis, Circus Maximus and Dynazty, followed by a Japan tour with special guests Witherfall and an Australia tour with Valhalore.
 Kamelot joined the metal cruise 70000 Tons of Metal for the third time on January 31, 2019.
 They returned to Europe in the spring with special guests Evergrey and Visions of Atlantis.
 Alex Landenburg was later announced as the official drummer on April 10, 2019.
 During the summer the band performed some exclusive European concerts and festivals including headliner shows at the Luppolo in Rock Festival and Z!
 Live Rock Fest.
 Kamelot concluded The Shadow Tour with another North American leg in the fall with support from Sonata Arctica and Battle Beast.

 The band's third live release, I Am the Empire – Live from the 013, was recorded at the 013 in Tilburg, Netherlands on September 14, 2018 with Charlotte Wessels, Elize Ryd, Alissa White-Gluz, Eklipse and Sascha Paeth as special guests.
 The DVD/Blu-ray for the live release was later announced on June 3, 2020 with a release date of August 14, 2020.